zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 3. If you expect wheels to be available for the packages you want to install with Pip, **strongly consider adding `--only-binary=:all:` to the Pip command** to ensure that only wheels are used.
 If you really need to use sdists, it's wise to inspect them first, which by definition isn't possible with a fully automated installation.

-4. If you release Python packages, [please try to provide wheels for them](), even if - no, *especially* if your package includes only Python code and doesn't require explicitly "compiling" anything.
+4. If you release Python packages, [please try to provide wheels for them](https://pradyunsg.me/blog/2022/12/31/wheels-are-faster-pure-python/), even if - no, *especially* if your package includes only Python code and doesn't require explicitly "compiling" anything.
 An sdist is *much* slower to install than a wheel even in trivial cases; and making a wheel available allows your users to demand wheels from Pip, raising the overall baseline for trust and safety in the Python ecosystem.

-An important clarification: it's normal and expected that building an sdist involves running arbitrary code - because "building" them can mean arbitrary things.
+There are two things I should clarify up front.
+First: it's normal and expected that building an sdist involves running arbitrary code - because "building" them can mean arbitrary things.
 C isn't the only language used to extend Python (not by a long shot), and plenty of projects are dependent on specific compilers, custom settings, additional prep work done before and/or after building, etc. However, running arbitrary code *when you aren't expecting it and prepared for it* is obviously a much bigger problem.

-It's also important to note that this problem *isn't* some new discovery, nor is it specific to the new release - I'm just taking that opportunity to bring up the topic.
+Second: this problem *isn't* some new discovery, nor is it specific to the new release - I'm just taking that opportunity to bring up the topic.
 This is the Nth iteration of a problem that has plagued Pip *for almost its entire history*.

-And today, I'll be taking a deep dive into that history.
+With that out of the way, let me get into the detailed examination.

 <!-- END_TEASER -->